Endometriosis is a condition in which cells similar to those that line the uterus – the endometrium – grow in locations outside the uterus.

 - bladder symptoms – pain when passing urine

 - nausea and lethargy

 Many women think that painful periods are normal.
-If you have bad period pain, you should see your doctor.
+If you have bad period pain, see your doctor.

 Causes of endometriosis